elmar-hinz/ExData_Plotting1/README.md

 * [plot 3](plot3.png)
 * [plot 4](plot4.png)

+Only two days of the original data are to display.
+This reduces the required data from 127M to 179K.
+I did this by using of the command line tool `grep` and stored the reduced data into `data/focus.txt`.
+Only this data was uploaded to github.

+`grep --regex="^Date" --regex="^[12]/2/2007;"
+    data/household_power_consumption.txt > data/focus.txt`

 The four Plots below are the results produced by my script.

 ![plot 1](plot1.png)
 ![plot 2](plot2.png)
 ![plot 3](plot3.png)
 ![plot 4](plot4.png)